Shaunlipy/ab-test/README.md

 ## Follow-Up Experiment

 Udacity's charging policy is a potential concern for students to pay for courses even register.
 My suggestion is to show Udacity's promotion policy ahead of user registration (such as 50% money back if finished within 1 year).
-If users can be aware of all the incentives ahead of payment, or even registration, they might be more urged to enroll.
-Thus will have less students cancel their subscription.
+If users can be aware of all the incentives ahead of payment, or even registration, then there might have less early cancellation.

 So my null hypothesis is by showing a detailed promotion/offers (such as get half back when completing within one year) will not statistically increase net conversion .